iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Other_iM.md

 ### Post
 **iluvpuf**<br>
-> PAFF is a very shy child.
+\> PAFF is a very shy child.
 I know that because I grew up with her.
 Her devotion to fans and her efforts to try communicating with this world through music, I've witnessed it all with my own eyes. <br>
 > <br>
 > I would like fans to not abandon her due to her physical shortcomings.
-Besides music, your support is the only thing that keeps her going.<br>
+Besides music, your support is the only thing that keeps her going.

 PAFF's story is so touching.
 Get well soon QQ**<br>
 \#PrayForPAFF**
 ### Replies